Client applications outside the Kubernetes cluster

 The update in the previous step reconfigures the Kafka cluster to receive rolling updates.
 Verify that this is reflected in the state of the cluster.

-supertubes cluster get --namespace kafka --kafka-cluster kafka --kubeconfig <path-to-kubeconfig-file>
+smm sdm cluster get --namespace kafka --kafka-cluster kafka --kubeconfig <path-to-kubeconfig-file>

 Expected output: